-The following list is Part IB of my attempt to trace the history of human artistic endeavors by finding the best, most significant, and most highly-regarded works of visual art (primarily painting and sculpture) from all times and places and presenting them in chronological order.
-The six Art History 101 lists contain every work of art that was on at least two of the 24 ‘Best Works of Art’ lists that I collected from the Internet and books.
+The following list is Part IB (400-1399 CE) of my attempt to trace the history of human artistic endeavors by finding the best, most significant, and most highly-regarded works of visual art (primarily painting and sculpture) from all times and places and presenting them in chronological order.
+The seven Art History 101 lists contain every work of art that was on at least two of the 24 ‘Best Works of Art’ lists that I collected from the Internet and books.
 Although most of the resources available to me focused almost exclusively on the art of Western Civilization, the list does identify some of the most significant artworks produced by the artists of Asia, Africa and South America.
 Because I believe visuals are essential for discussing the visual arts, I have included images of the art works, In most cases, you can click on the images to enlarge them.
 (I have tried to use public domain images where possible.
 In other cases, I believe this is a fair non-commercial use for educational purposes.
 If there are copyright concerns, please let me know.)

 For a list of the greatest works of visual art organized by rank, that is, with the artworks on the most lists at the top, go here.

 c.
 300-400 CE: Unknown Artist: Obelisk of Axum (Axum Stele)